| Appendix 5: Articles

 licensing, prescribing exploitable species, fishing method

-Aquaculture played a minor role in fisheries industries up
+and gears, regulating closed seasons, etc. Aquaculture played a minor role in fisheries industries up

 till 1989 due to unfavorable conditions.
 Only three thousand